TeeDan205/SQL-KMS-file_Documentation/README.md

 - **Source**: The data was provided by the incubator hub for the purpose of the hackathon and final Examinations of my data analysis program by the organization.
 The dataset contains two .csv files information scraped from 2009 to 2012, including:

-   - **KMS orders Table:** Containes 8,400 records of orders with 21 ttributes including
+   - **KMS orders Table:** Contains 8,400 records of orders with 21 attributes including
      - Order details: Order_ID, Order dates, price and quantities
      - Customer information: Names, Province, segment and Region
      - Product details: category, sub-category, name, container, base margin, etc.